core-coin/hive/cmd/hivechain/README.md

 ### genesis

-This writes the `genesis.json` file containing a go-ethereum style genesis spec.
+This writes the `genesis.json` file containing a go-core style genesis spec.
 Note this file includes the fork block numbers/timestamps.

 ### forkenv